umangsa/Behavioural-Cloning/README.md

 I finally randomly shuffled the data set and put 20% of the data into a validation set.

 I used this training data for training the model.
 The validation set helped determine if the model was over or under fitting, although I am not sure that the validation error was giving me meaningful pointer to my final result.
 I tested weights from several epochs and finally chose the weights from the 36th epoch as ideal.

+####4.
+Video files
+I have recorded 2 videos to exhibit the results.
+The drive.py saves the images fed the the neural network.
+I have saved that as video-1st-person-view.mp4

+I also recorded my screen to capture the video of the simluator while my network drove the car.
+It can be viewed at video-3rd-person-view_small.mp4